Pennsylvania State Memorial, Gettysburg: History

-In the 1880s, Senator Andrew G. Curtin, who had served as Pennsylvania's governor during the Civil War, advocated for a "Pennsylvania Memorial Hall" to be built atop Little Round Top.
+In the 1880s, Congressman Andrew G. Curtin, who had served as Pennsylvania's governor during the Civil War, advocated for a "Pennsylvania Memorial Hall" to be built atop Little Round Top.
 The 60 ft-square hall would display "a treasury of trophies and mementos of all the Pennsylvania regiments that fought at Gettysburg."
 The proposed building was included in an 1889 state appropriations bill, that was vetoed by Governor James A. Beaver.

 Eighteen years later, the Pennsylvania Legislature appropriated $150,000 for construction of a state memorial, and the current site was announced in February 1909.
 The design competition for the commission was won by the entry of New York architect W. Liance Cottrell and Philadelphia sculptor Samuel Murray.
 The building was to be completed by July 1, 1910.

 Humphreys Avenue, along the east side of the memorial, was not surveyed until 1911, so materials were delivered by railroad, via the Round Top Branch to nearby Hancock Station.

 The memorial was unfinished when it was dedicated on September 27, 1910, and the project was out of money.
 An additional state appropriation of $40,000 was approved in 1911.
 The new completion date was set for July 1, 1913 – the 50th anniversary of the battle.
 The portrait statues were installed in April 1913, and the memorial was rededicated on July 4, 1913.
 A bronze tablet listing the names of 945 additional Pennsylvania veterans completed the memorial in 1914.